SAVE THE DATE

 Recognizes a business in Tulsa, Oklahoma that is exemplary for developing women as leaders, creating an inclusive work environment, and has dedicated resources to ensure a safe and equitable workplace for all.

-For date related questions, email Kyle Rutledge, click here.
+For date related questions, email Wendy Bishop, click here.

 • What if I don’t know the answer to a question on the nomination form?